Cloth Interactive Transformer for Virtual Try-On: Experiments

+For the \textit{\textbf{retry-on}} setting, we adopt SSIM, PSNR, and LPIPS to evaluate the performance.
+The numerical results are shown in Table~\ref{tab:JS_result}.
+It can be seen that the proposed CIT achieves the best numerical evaluation results on SSIM and LPIPS compared to others.
+For the \textit{\textbf{try-on}} setting, we use IS for evaluation.
+The results in Table~\ref{tab:JS_result} show that our CIT achieves just a slightly lower IS score of 3.060 compared to 3.074 of CP-VTON+.
+We think the most possible reason for this phenomenon is that IS is an objective metric that usually was used to measure the quality of the generated images at the feature level based on image diversity and clarity.
+Hence, it may ignore some pixel-level properties.

-From Table~\ref{tab:sota} we can see that the proposed CIT achieves the best numerical evaluation results for two metrics, the highest SSIM score while the lowest LPIPS score among other state-of-the-art methods such as CP-VTON~\cite{wang2018toward}, CP-VTON+~\cite{minar2020cp}, and VTNFP~\cite{yu2019vtnfp}.
-Though we do not obtain not the best quantitative scores in JS and IS metrics, our proposed CIT can generate sharper and more realistic try-on images compared to CP-VTON+.
-For ACGPN, we also test the performance based on the official checkpoints.
-However, when we utilize the same test pair samples, the numerical scores are extremely unsatisfactory, so we put the reported evaluation results in Table~\ref{tab:sota} and give a visualization comparison in the next part.
+Overall, though we do not obtain the best quantitative scores on JS and IS metrics, our proposed CIT can generate sharper and more realistic try-on images compared to others.
+For ACGPN, we also test the performance based on the corresponding official checkpoints.
+However, because the test set of ACGPN is different from others, so we only present its visual results in Figure~\ref{fig:warp_result} and Figure~\ref{fig:sota_result}.